Before you submit your application to Temple University, read through these important details.

 Note: These scores are set by the Graduate School; however, some degree programs may have a higher minimum.
 Applicants should consult the Graduate Bulletin for information on the minimum acceptable scores for their specific degree program.

-Electronic report from Educational Testing Service to institution code 2906, with the exception of the College of Public Health.
+Electronic report from Educational Testing Service to institution code 2906, with the exception of the College of Public Health and College of Science and Technology.
 For College of Public Health programs, please refer to your program’s application instructions.
+The code for the College of Science and Technology is B886.

 IELTS score report or the TRF number from the report to your admissions department or to the Graduate School at Temple University.